Jane E. Rose, Ph.D.

 Professor of English

-Jane E. Rose is professor of english in the Department of English.
+Jane E. Rose is a professor of English in the Department of English.
 Her research and teaching focus on American literature, including women’s literature and studies in gender, race and ethnicity.

 Rose’s research focuses on nineteenth-century American women’s literature and on ethnic American contemporary literature.
 Currently, she is working on a study of the sensational aspects of the marriage plot as cultural critique in nineteenth-century American women’s fiction.
 She has published in CLA Journal, Topic and Journal of Men’s Studies and with NCTE and McFarland Publishing.